 What visa do I need for these rotations?

 We recommend the B1/B2 visa.
-You can look at the following website.
-At the bottom of the table you wil see ‘Training’.
-That is how you qualify: http://travel.state.gov/pdf/BusinessVisa.pdf
+Download this brochure from the US State Department.
+At the bottom of the table you will see ‘Training’.
+That is how you qualify.
+Use the language they use in your application.

 Do I have to be ECFMG certified to start externship?